 Sure, they’re outhouses, but they’re composting outhouses which greatly reduces the unpleasant bi-product surrounding most outhouses.
 Most are stocked with toilet paper and hand sanitizer, but it wouldn’t hurt to bring some.
 You know, just in case.

 Before heading in to Havasupai, I had read that the squirrels were ruthless.
 We took heed and tied all of our food up into trees and hung our packs thinking that would keep these hungry little predators at bay.
 Spoiler alert: these guys are not hungry as they’re extremely crafty, and they don’t care how much you tried to keep them out of your stuff, or how much your backpack cost, or how durable it’s supposed to be.
 They will get in.
 Make sure you tie anything edible far enough away from a tree that it can’t be easily accessed.
 Odor-proof bags won’t stop these rodents – they seem to be accustomed to chewing through things for rewards, so will try their luck if they can reach.

 SIX: The squirrels aren’t the only thieves you need to worry about

-One thing I wasn’t anticipating was having to worry about things getting stolen.
+One thing I wasn’t anticipating was having to worry about things getting stolen from non-animals.
 Our camping gear that we left near our tents was safe, but some of the “extras” that we brought disappeared with no trace.
 Keep in mind that Havasupai is a little different backpacking experience than when you hike back into the woods on your own.
 The folks around you (or passing through your camp) might not have the same appreciation for the whole “you only have what you brought in” concept.
 I doubt this is a widespread issue, but something to keep in mind.

 SEVEN: There’s a natural spring in the campground